Havanese vs Shih Tzu – Breed Comparison

 Havanese vs Shih Tzu Comparison: Relationship with Children

 If you have small children, you are probably worried about the situation between a new dog and a young child.
-Even with small dog breeds, some are more prone to biting or to inciting small accidents.
+Even with small dogs, some are more prone to biting or to inciting small accidents.
 In the case of Havanese and Shih Tzus, they operate about the same when it comes to kids.
 Neither is more inclined to get into an accident than the other.

 The big thing to worry about here is with your children.
 Because both dogs are extremely small, young kids need to be taught how to properly handle them.
 While both kinds of dogs will revel in the attention of an exuberant young child, they should not be picked up and dragged around by their necks, as these tiny dogs can easily be injured if dropped by a young child who gets distracted.
 Always teach proper dog care to your children.